Exabyte-io/documentation/docs/accounts/service-levels.md

 ## Validity period

 Our users only pay for what they use, however we provide access to the product within a designated period of time - validity period.
 Any **Unused credits** at the end of the current validity period will be available (roll-over) into the next validity period, following another payment.

+Any credits unused at end of a subscription period will roll over to any contiguous subsequent subscription, but for not more than one additional year.
+Credits are assumed to be consumed in the order purchased.
+Rollover credits do not contribute to the prepayment threshold for the renewal period.

 ## Links